St. Edmund’s Catholic Primary School

 Creative Learning Skills

-To ask questions which extend thinking.
+To ask questions that extend thinking.

 To seek out challenges and show flexibility.